 To enroll, a bachelor degree (or equivalent) in mathematics, financial mathematics or a related field is required.

-The Master's study programme Mathematics is intended for students with an interest in pure mathematics, for those who wish to pursue a PhD degree in mathematics, and for those who want maximum flexibility in the selection of courses.
+The Master's study programme Mathematics is intended for students interested in pure and applied mathematics, for those who wish to pursue a PhD degree in mathematics.
+It offers maximum flexibility in the selection of courses.

-They can find employment in research and development companies (or their branches) using mathematical modelling, software development companies, mathematical or mathematics related research institutions, and universities in general.
-To enroll, a bachelor degree in mathematics or a related field is required.
+Graduates can participate in planning, engineering, and development in a professional environment or engage in scientific research in mathematics, theoretical computer science, or theoretical mechanics.
+They can find employment in research and development companies using mathematical modelling, software development companies, mathematical or mathematics-related research institutions, and universities.
+A bachelor's degree in mathematics or a related field is required to enroll.

 The objective of the Nuclear engineering master study program is to train experts in the field of nuclear engineering.